Marveeeen/react-rocket/README.md

 Tailwind CSS: A utility-first CSS framework that makes styling and customizing components efficient and flexible.

-Other dependencies: List any other important libraries or dependencies used in the project.

 ## Features
  - Mobile Responsive: The project is optimized to work flawlessly on different mobile devices, ensuring a smooth user experience.